elastic/harp/samples/ec2-ssh-rotation/README.md

 * A bundle description to describe secret bundle usage
 * That `infrastructure account` path component is an external value passed during generation
 * To create 2 secret paths :
-  * `infra/aws/{{ infra.aws.account }}/global/ec2/default/ssh/rsa_keys` to hold the RSA keypair
+  * `infra/aws/{{ infra.aws.account }}/global/ec2/default/ssh/rsa_keys` to hold the RSA key pair
-  * `infra/aws/{{ infra.aws.account }}/global/ec2/default/ssh/ed25519_keys` to hold the Ed25519 keypair
+  * `infra/aws/{{ infra.aws.account }}/global/ec2/default/ssh/ed25519_keys` to hold the Ed25519 key pair
 * To format RSA key secret value as a JSON object
   * `private` attribute to hold the RSA private key encoded for SSH usages and transform to JSON string
-  * `public` attribute to hold the RSA publickey encoded for SSH usages and trim whitespaces
+  * `public` attribute to hold the RSA public key encoded for SSH usages and trim white spaces
 * To format Ed25519 key secret value as a JSON object
   * `private` attribute to hold the Ed25519 private key encoded for SSH usages and transform to JSON string
-  * `public` attribute to hold the Ed25519 publickey encoded for SSH usages and trim whitespaces
+  * `public` attribute to hold the Ed25519 public key encoded for SSH usages and trim white spaces

 ### Generate the bundle